googleapis/google-cloud-python/packages/google-cloud-ndb/docs/migrating.rst

 another way to initialize and get the initial client.

-Note that the above code, like other `ndb` code, assumes the presence of the `GOOGLE_APPLCATION_CREDENTIALS` environment variable when the client is created.
+Note that the above code, like other `ndb` code, assumes the presence of the `GOOGLE_APPLICATION_CREDENTIALS` environment variable when the client is created.
 See Django documentation for details on setting up the environment.